gadianton/so4t_interactions/README.md

 **API Authentication**

+For the Business tier, instructions for creating a personal access token (PAT) can be found in [this KB article](https://stackoverflow.help/en/articles/4385859-stack-overflow-for-teams-api).

-For Stack Overflow Enteprise, documentation for creating a key can be found within your instance, at this url: `https://[your_site]/api/docs/authentication`
+* For Enteprise, documentation for creating the key and token can be found within your instance, at this url: `https://[your_site]/api/docs/authentication`.

 ## Usage
 In a terminal window, navigate to the directory where you unpacked the script.
 Run the script using the following format, replacing the URL, token, and/or key with your own:
+- Business: `python3 so4t_interactions.py --url "https://stackoverflowteams.com/c/TEAM-NAME" --token "YOUR_TOKEN"`
-`python3 so4t_interactions.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN"`
+- Enterprise: `python3 so4t_interactions.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY"`

 At the beginning of the script, a small Chrome window will appear, prompting you to login to your instance of Stack Overflow Enterpise.
 After logging in, the Chrome window will disappear and the script will proceed in the terminal window.
-This is necessary in order to scrape additional data from Stack Overflow for Teams that is not available via the API.
+Creating a login session necessary in order to gather additional data from Stack Overflow for Teams that is not available via the API.

-The script can take several minutes to run, particularly as it gathers data via the API.
+The script can take several minutes to run.
 As it runs, it will continue to update the terminal window with the tasks it's performing.

 When the script completes, it will indicate the chord diagram has been created, and will provide the path to the file.
 The file will be saved in the same directory as the script.